skoolkid/skoolkit/sphinx/source/skool-macros.rst

 * ``cmio`` specifies whether memory and I/O contention (and MEMPTR) are simulated (1), or not simulated (0, the default)
 * ``offset`` is the initial offset in T-states from the start of a frame
-* ``maf`` specifies whether to pass delays through a moving average filter (1), or leave them alone (0, the default); this filter can produce higher-quality audio, especially for multi-channel tunes
 * ``ay`` specifies whether to capture AY audio (1), or ignore it (0, the default)
 * ``bpr`` specifies whether to capture beeper audio as well (1), or ignore it